-On February 18, 2016, the READ Act, Research Excellence and Advancements for Dyslexia Act, or H.R.
-3033, was signed by President Obama and became law.
-The READ Act requires the National Science Foundation to devote at least $5 million annually to support research on the science of specific learning disabilities, including dyslexia in the areas of:
+The READ Act (Research Excellence and Advancements for Dyslexia Act) was signed into law in February 2016.
+This legislation requires the National Science Foundation to devote at least $5 million annually to support research on the science of specific learning disabilities, including the following related to dyslexia:

-professional development about dyslexia for teachers and administrators,
+Professional learning about dyslexia for teachers and administrators;

-At least half of the allocation would be for research focused specifically on the science of dyslexia.
+At least half of the allocation will be for research focused specifically on the science of dyslexia.